magpie-ea/magpie-v3-docs/docs/01_designing_experiments/01_template_views.md

 ### Forced choice (2 alternatives)

-Instantiate with `babeViews.view_generator('forced_choice', ...)` Displays a context, a picture and a question to be answered in a two-alternative forced choice task.
+Instantiate with `magpieViews.view_generator('forced_choice', ...)` Displays a context, a picture and a question to be answered in a two-alternative forced choice task.
 Choices are made by clicking on one of two buttons.

 <img src='../../images/views_samples/view_fc.png' alt='sample' height='auto' width='auto' style="border:2px solid black" />